szymsza/att-hackathon/README.md

 - chicken_entries - entries of chicken entering/leaving the house
 - chicken_counts - current number of chicken in the house
 - predator_data - info about predator breaches

+# API
+- All API request require authentication token assigned to your user account
+- Send `arduino` parameter for request from the box or `app` for request from the app
+- API routes are prefixed with `/api/`
+- All responses are in JSON

+## Humidity
+- `GET /humidity` returns latest humidity level with timestamp
+- `POST /humidity?humidity=int` save humidity value